Coley's toxins

 Coley's toxins (also called Coley's toxin, Coley's vaccine, Coley vaccine, Coley's fluid or mixed bacterial vaccine) is a mixture containing toxins filtered from killed bacteria of species Streptococcus pyogenes and Serratia marcescens, named after William Coley, a surgical oncologist at the Hospital for Special Surgery who developed the mixture in the late 19th century as a treatment for cancer.

-Their use in the late nineteenth and early 20th centuries represented a precursor to modern immunotherapy, although at that time their mechanism of action was not completely understood.
+Their use in the late nineteenth and early 20th centuries represented a precursor to modern cancer immunotherapy, although at that time their mechanism of action was not completely understood.

-Many important aspects of the mechanisms of action, such as that involving T-cells and NK cells, have been more recently identified.

-The FDA-approved BCG for non-muscle invasive bladder cancer is a highly related strategy of Coley's Toxin.
+There is no evidence that Coley's toxins have any effectiveness in treating cancer, and use of them risks causing serious harm.

+Efficacy

+According to Cancer Research UK, "available scientific evidence does not currently support claims that Coley's toxins can treat or prevent cancer".
+People with cancer who take Coley's toxins alongside conventional cancer treatments, or who use it as a substitute for those treatments, risk seriously harming their health.